alirezatayefeh/JavaSorts/README.md

 In every iteration of selection sort, the minimum element (considering ascending order) from the unsorted subarray is picked and moved to the sorted subarray.

 # Shell Sort

+ShellSort is mainly a variation of Insertion Sort.
+In insertion sort, we move elements only one position ahead.
+When an element has to be moved far ahead, many movements are involved.
+The idea of shellSort is to allow exchange of far items.
+In shellSort, we make the array h-sorted for a large value of h.
+We keep reducing the value of h until it becomes 1.
+An array is said to be h-sorted if all sublists of every h’th element is sorted.